 The National Environmental Management Act (Act No.107 of 1998) (NEMA) as amended is the framework Act dealing with environmental management in South Africa.
 It imposes a duty of care on every person who causes environmental degradation to put measures in place to stop, reduce or rectify the pollution as it occurs.
 The environmental impact assessments that are required for the establishment and management of waste facilities are conducted under this legislation.
 The national environmental management principles in Section 2 of the Act provide for the sound management of the environment, which includes waste aspects such as the polluter pays, duty of care, proximity, and regionalization and cradle-to-grave principles.
 Section 24 of the Act makes provision for the application and enforcement of waste management licenses.
-Section 25 of the Act provides for incorporation of international environmental instruments or vatification, and introduction of legislation giving effect to an international environmental damage are addressed in Section 28 of the Act.
+Section 25 of the Act provides for incorporation of international environmental instruments or vacies to which the country is a partyThe duty of care and the remediation of environmental damage are addressed in Section 28 of the Act.
 The principles enunciated in the NEMA need to inform waste management decision-making and practices.